Payers

 Medical procedures are reimbursed at the standard rate when carried out or recommended by the primary care physician, given that the patient is following the coordinated care pathway.
 However, if the patient has not registered with a primary care physician or consults a specialist doctor directly, they will be refunded at a lower rate and pay more out-of-pocket than if they had stayed within the coordinated care pathway.

-Patients may see a doctor other than the primary care physician under certain circumstances: in the event of a medical emergency, the absence of the primary care physician or his locum, or if the patient is far from home.
+Patients may see a doctor other than their primary care physician under certain circumstances: in the event of a medical emergency, the absence of the primary care physician or his locum, or if the patient is far from home.
 Gynecologists, ophthalmologists and psychiatrists may also be consulted directly without a referral from a primary care physician.
 In such cases the practitioner will indicate the "special circumstances" applying on the medical claim form (feuille de soins).

 The patient is generally required to pay part of their medical expenses (ticket modérateur) out of pocket.
 In special cases however, such as for women more than 6 months pregnant or long-term illnesses, the patient is exempted from this co-payment.
 A doctor's appointment within the coordinated healthcare pathway system is reimbursed at a rate of 70%.